 The article is also valued depend upon the Reach it has with respect to its readers.
 This can be gauged from the following elements:

 - Target Audience: Whether the article can be understood by and appeals universally, belonging to all demographics as opposed to merely people from a certain country, region or discipline.

 - Quality of Publication: Here, the higher the readership and potential reach of the publication, the higher the score.

 The final quality, of Engagement checks the degree to which an article interacts with and involves the reader with the argument and subject.
 Attributes suggesting the degree of engagement are:

-Once you receive your scores, using this quick guide, you could work on the attributes for each quality and keep hitting those keys.
+Once you receive feedback from us, based on this guide, we hope this will help you to keep improving and to keep hitting those keys.
 Let’s change the world, one article at a time.
 Good luck and happy writing!